 2: Limit Alcohol

-It can be tempting to drink a lot before/during/after flights, especially if you’re flying international and the alcohol is unlimited.
+It can be tempting to drink a lot before/during/after flights, especially if you’re flying international and have access to unlimited alcohol.
 If you’re someone who likes to have a drink or two on a flight, try and limit it to that.
-Mixing in alcohol (+ a hangover) while your body is trying to adjust to a new time zone is not going to help.
+Mixing in alcohol (+ a hangover) while your body is trying to adjust to a new time zone is not going to do you any favors.

 Stand and stretch at times throughout your flight to keep circulation going.
 It’s also a good way to make sure your body doesn’t arrive at your destination even more exhausted.